Natsu09Coder/discord-bot/readme.md

 ## First-time deployment on a server or local

-The admin access code in the site is stored in a `.env` file that does not exist by default.
+The bot token to get access to Discord is stored in a `.env` file that does not exist by default.
 Instead, the repository contains a `.env.sample` file that needs to be copied, renamed and edited to set the code expected on this specific environment.

 ## Running the code locally in dev mode